marcoonroad/modest/README.md

 ```

 After successfully loading such library, you'll be able
-to detect how you clients use your own library.
+to detect how your clients use your own library.
 For that,
 you could just use any from the meaningful exported functions
 below: